paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 **Notes**

 - The **TodoApiService** element contains the **EndpointUri** of the **TodoApi**.
 In **Service Fabric** this setting will be the DNS names assigned to the **TodoApi** service.
 For more information, see [DNS Service in Azure Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-dnsservice).
 In **Kubernetes** this setting will contain the name of the **TodoApi** service.
 For more information on Kubernetes Services, see [Services](https://kubernetes.io/docs/concepts/services-networking/service/).
+- The **DataProtection** element contains the **BlobStorage** element which in turn contains the **ConnectionString** of the storage account used by the data protection and the **ContainerName** setting which holds the name of the container where the data protection system stores the key.
+For more information, see [Data Protection in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/).
 - The **Application Insights** element contains the **InstrumentationKey** of the **Application Insights** used by the service for diagnostics, logging, performance monitoring, analytics and alerting.
 - The **Logging*** element contains the log level for the various logging providers.